What is a Staggered Board of Directors?

 What is a Board of Directors?

 The board of directors (BoD) is a group of individuals who represent shareholders.
-The board of directors hold the ultimate decision-making authority and oversees the activities of the company.
+The board of directors holds the ultimate decision-making authority and oversees the activities of the company.
 The BoD is not to be confused with the top officers of the company, who focus on the day-to-day running of the company.
 A board’s powers are determined by government regulations and the company’s constitution and bylaws.

 The major responsibilities of the board of directors include: